LabMobi/HardwareKeyImportDemoAndroid/README.md

 3. Compile and run the debug build variant
 4. Run it via `Run full key import test` button

-## B2.Clone and compile from command line
+## B2.
+Clone and compile from command line

 1. Clone the repository